ckdextergames/Icarus_mods/README.md

 # Icarus_mods
 *__Welcome to Dextermods__*: Mods for Icarus

-A quick reminder: Since February 2024, I’ve not been updating any of my mods.
-So most of them just will not work or not be updatable any more.
-A couple here and there might keep working in limited ways if updated weekly via IMM, but sadly you can’t count on that.
-I’ve left them posted in case anyone wants to remake them or make their own versions.
+A quick reminder: Since February 2024, I stopped updating most of my mods.
+So many of them just will not work or not be updatable any more.
+Starting in late January 2025, I've updated several of my most popular ones.
+All of my mods that are updated and working with the current game version are available in Icarus Mod Manager.
+I’ve left all the others posted here in case anyone wants to remake them or make their own versions.
 Cheers and good hunting!

 * [Mod info](#modlist)
 * [Shout-outs and donating](#shouts)